TheRoadSouth/lizchang/README.md

 #### Data Access

-Since this is not a high traffic website, data access is very straightforward.
+Since this is not a high traffic website data access is very straightforward.
 The [mongodb client](https://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html) is used to connect to the external database server and query the data.
 When the data is returned, it is rendered.